Skip To Main Content

 • Follow classroom rules that are collectively set by the teacher and the class

-• Problem solves without the need for physical contact
+• Problem-solve without the need for physical contact or deliberately hurtful words

 • Seek opportunities to assist others in need